-Type II diabetes mellitus (T2DM) is a heterogeneous disorder defined by the presence of hyperglycemia due to the functional insufficiency of insulin's action on its receptor.
-Currently, there has been an improved survival rate of diabetic patients and, in parallel, increased chances of developing chronic complications due to the long periods of exposure to hyperglycemia- among these complications is nephropathy, the main reason for the admission of patients to dialysis and transplantation programs.
+Diabetes Mellitus is a heterogeneous disorder defined by the presence of hyperglycemia due to the functional insufficiency of insulin action on its receptor.^{1, 2} Currently, there is improved survival of diabetic patients and, in parallel, increased chances of developing chronic complications due to the period of exposure to hyperglycemia, among these complications is nephropathy, the main reason for admission of patients to dialysis and transplantation programs.^{3, 4}

-Diabetic nephropathy (DN) consists of a disorder that affects glomerular function, which, histologically, occurs due to the presence of glomerulosclerosis, a condition in which the basal membranes of the glomerular capillaries are thickened, and the mesangium, which surrounds the glomerular vessels, is increased due to the deposition of extra cellular matrix (ECM).
-This is an asymptomatic disease that is rarely identified in the early stages and is therefore considered potentially serious.
+Diabetic nephropathy (DN) consists of a disorder that affects glomerular function, histologically, occurs due to the presence of glomerulosclerosis, a condition in which the basal membranes of the glomerular capillaries are thick and the mesangium, which surrounds the glomerular vessels, is increased due to deposition of extra cellular matrix (ECM).^{5,6} This is an asymptomatic disease that is rarely identified in the early stages and is therefore considered potentially serious.
 It is detected between the moderate and late phases.
-This disease usually presents with three clinical phases that allow the classification of patients according to its progress.
+This disease usually presents three clinical phases that allow classification of patients according to its progression.^{7,8}

-Endothelial nitric oxide synthase (eNOS) synthesis is impaired in patients with T2DM, due to factors such as hyperglycemia, hyperinsulinemia, and insulin resistance, which leads to one of the main factors involved in the pathophysiology of DN: a
+Endothelial nitric oxide synthase (eNOS) synthesis is impaired in patients with T2DM, due to factors such as hyperglycemia, hyperinsulinemia and insulin resistance, which leads to one of the main factors involved in the physiopathology of DN: a dysfunction of endothelial glomerular capillaries and afferent and efferent arterioles due to increased production of ROS and reduced production of nitric oxide (NO).
+This condition results in vasoconstriction and endothelial oxidative stress that causes significant cell death and worsening of the condition of the patient with DN.^{9, 10}